Supermarket Shooting Suspect Linked to Online Hatred

 That document also described plans to murder an armed security guard on duty and included a crude sketch of the store and where the author expected the guard to stand inside.
 It anticipated a gun fight, and described how the author planned to absorb shots with body armor.

-The document also included some biological details, noting that the author lived with his two brothers and parents.
+The document also included some biographical details, noting that the author lived with his two brothers and parents.
 A neighbor of the Gendron family told The Daily Beast the 18-year-old has two brothers.

 Law enforcement sources have told The Daily Beast that they are investigating a possible manifesto, but the document could not be authenticated in the hours after the massacre.
 It’s not clear if the version that was circulating online could have been altered by someone.